beeware/toga/docs/reference/api/resources/images.rst

 Reference
 ---------

-.. c:type:: ImageContent
+.. c:type:: ImageContentT

     When specifying content for an :any:`Image`, you can provide:

     * a string specifying an absolute or relative path to a file in a :ref:`known image format <known-image-formats>`;
-    * an absolute or relative :any:`pathlib.Path` object describing a file in a :ref:`known image format <known-image-formats>`;
+    * an absolute or relative :class:`~pathlib.Path` object describing a file in a :ref:`known image format <known-image-formats>`;
     * a "blob of bytes" data type (:any:`bytes`, :any:`bytearray`, or :any:`memoryview`)
       containing raw image data in a :ref:`known image format <known-image-formats>`;